Speed up slow computers and laptops

 What not to do

-When searching for help on fixing your slow computer or slow laptop, you will find many sites offering to analyse your computer and solve all your problems.
+When searching for help fixing your slow computer or slow laptop, you will find many sites offering to analyse your computer and solve all your problems.
 Do not trust these sites unless you are 100% confident they are legitimate, which in our experience, none of them is.

 There are some sites which try to trick you into installing their “free antivirus”.
 This “free antivirus” then tells you about dozens of viruses on your machine and tricks you into paying for the non-existent service.
 Some of these are blatant fraud and are taking your money on false pretences.

 Even if you are not being tricked into paying money, you will almost certainly be installing malware on your PC.
 Malware might be stealing your identity or doing something else illegal.
-Unless you are 100% confident about the legitimacy of free software, do not install it.
+Unless you are 100% confident about the legitimacy of free software, please do not install it.
 It is very likely to be installing Malware.
 Malware is 100% certain to make your slow computer or laptop slower.

 Do not become a victim of fraudulent computer software.